Home / Blog / SPC / How to calculate Cp, Pp, Ppk

 Cp > 2

-Long-term Pp
+Long-term capability index Pp

 Long-term PpLong-term capability: Long-term capability characterizes the ability of the process to produce good parts over a long period of time, i.e. taking into account adjustments and process modifications that may occur.
 Long-term capability is denoted Pp and is calculated by :